 This specialization serves a variety of purposes: to fill the need for pastors who have developed advanced exegetical skills through biblical language acquisition and additional 700-level biblical coursework, to enhance the abilities of students to encounter the cross-cultural dimensions of biblical studies, and to begin the process of preparation for those who hope to pursue advanced study in biblical studies.
 No integrative project or specialization-specific field education is required.
-Choose one of the following tracks.
+Students may focus entirely on Biblical Greek or on Biblical Hebrew or may choose to split the 12 credits evenly between both languages.
+[Co-Coordinators: Dr. Paul Kim and Dr. Ryan Schellenberg.]